tommyod/Efficient-Apriori/README.md

 def data_generator(filename):
   """
   Data generator, needs to return a generator to be called several times.
+  Use this approach if data is too large to fit in memory.
+If not use a list.
   """
   def data_gen():
     with open(filename) as file: